 * Prevent the Kindle from applying its own defaults in place of your settings.

-- From Word to Kindle: Self Publishing Your Kindle Book with Microsoft Word, or Tips on Designing and Formatting Your Text So Your Ebook Doesn't Look Horrible (Like Everyone Else's)
+- From Word to Kindle: Self Publishing Your Kindle Book with Microsoft Word, or Tips on Designing and Formatting Your Text So Your Ebook Doesn't Look Awful Like Everyone Else's (New Self Publishing)

 Scribendi offers Books and Software in association with Amazon.com.
 Portions copyright Amazon Inc. and its affiliates used under license.